 - Vehicle Extras / Notes

 Generally, there are two (2) options for selling a used motor vehicle: 1) Trade/sell it to a car dealership, or 2) list it privately online.
 Both options have their pros and cons, with one being the more recommended option.
-Before proceeding to one of the options below, it is important that the vehicle owner conducts a significant amount of research to understand the fair value of their car.
+Before proceeding to one of the options below, the vehicle owner must conduct a significant amount of research to understand the fair value of their car.
 Two popular sites for estimating a vehicle’s worth are NADA Guides and Kelley Blue Book (KBB).

 How to Trade a Used Car In

-To trade in a used car, simply drive it to a local dealership during their business hours and ask them to give you an estimate on how much they would pay for the vehicle.
-When a dealer has given an offer that sounds appealing, it is very important to not take the offer if it is the first number they’ve given.
+To trade in a used car, drive it to a local dealership during their business hours and ask them to give you an estimate on how much they would pay for the vehicle.
+When a dealer has given an offer that sounds appealing, it is essential not to take the offer if it is the first number they’ve given.
 Negotiate.
-Depending on the value of the vehicle, argue ten (10%) to twenty (20%) percent higher than the price they offered.
+Depending on the vehicle’s value, argue ten (10%) to twenty (20%) percent higher than the price they offered.
 They may counter, or they’ll stand firm on their price.
-When it feels as though the highest possible value has been reached, write it down, and repeat the same process with several dealers.
-This will ensure the vehicle is traded-in for the highest possible amount.
+When it feels as though the highest possible value has been reached, please write it down, and repeat the same process with several dealers.
+This will ensure the vehicle is traded in for the highest possible amount.